Do You Want More Time to Knit?

 What I love about the Pomodoro method is that it’s incredibly simple.
 All you need is a timer for it to work.
 I use the timer app on my smart watch, but you could also use the timer on your phone or computer, or a special Pomodoro app.
 You could even use an old-fashioned egg timer!

 You can adjust the Pomodoro method to work for you.
-My daughter and I use this method daily to complete school and business work.
-We work for 30 minutes and then take 15-minute breaks.
-For our “longer” break, we have lunch.
+My daughter and I used this method daily, back when she was doing virtual school, to complete both school and business work.
+We would work for 30 minutes and then take 15-minute breaks.
+For our “longer” break, we would have lunch.

 Want an in-depth primer on how to use the Pomodoro technique?
 Check out this helpful article on Lifehacker.